adrianomaringolo/react-app-with-lib/README.md

 The steps below were followed to build the example and you can find the commits following those steps.

+To run this repo:
+- `npm install`
+- `npx lerna bootstrap`
+- `npx lerna build` - to build the lib
+- `yarn start-app` - go to http://localhost:3000

+To run storybook:
+- `yarn storybook` - go to http://localhost:6006

+## To create the structure yourself, do the following:
 ### CREATE THE MONOREPO AND THE LIB

 1 - npx lerna init